 how to be a snowbird on a budget

 Even if you’re going to be in Miami for the winter, you will need some cool weather clothing.
-Consider that Phoenix — located in the middle of the Sonoran Desert — averages 56 degrees in the first month of the year.
-Add a light jacket, a couple of pairs of pants and some warm tops to your packing list.
+Consider that Phoenix — located in the middle of the Sonoran Desert — averages 56 degrees in January.
+Pack a light jacket, a few pairs of pants, and some warmer tops in addition to your warm-weather wardrobe.

 2. Contact Your Insurance Company